ramofabian/aws-bootcamp-cruddur-2023/journal/week2.md

 <p align="center"><img src="assets/week2/honey_website_span.png" alt="accessibility text"></p>

-7. From Honeycomb website queries can be run to analize the collected data, all of the can be perfomred form 'New query button':
+7. From Honeycomb website queries can be run to analyze the collected data, all of the can be performed form 'New query button':

 <p align="center"><img src="assets/week2/honey_query.png" alt="accessibility text"></p>